INM-6/neao_use_case/code/triple_store/README.md

    is for the default GraphDB Desktop installation (`/opt/graphdb-desktop/bin/graphdb-desktop`).
 If this changes, the `launch.sh` script must be edited with the new path (variable `GRAPH_DB_PATH`).
+The string `restart_log` can be passed as a script argument to rewrite the log files.

 2. The module `graphdb.py` provides an interface class that can be used by Python scripts.

-Several utility scripts to perform specific actions (e.g., loading Turtle files or clearing a repository) are provided in the `./scripts` folder.
+3. Utility scripts to perform specific actions are provided in the `./scripts` folder:
+   - `clear_data.py`: deletes a repository passed as script argument.
+   - `load_data.py`: inserts provenance data from all Turtle files inside a folder (recursive search), together with ontology information.
+Used for online loading of data into the triple store.
+   - `query_data.py`: executes a SPARQL query stored in a file and saves into a CSV file.
+Query source file and CSV destination file are provided as script arguments.
+   - `update_data.py`: executes one or more SPARQL update queries.
+Used to insert or modify triples stored in the triple store.

-3. The bash script `test.sh` is provided to test the functionality.
+4. The bash script `test.sh` is provided to test the functionality.
 Unit tests for the interface are implemented in `./test`.
 The test runner will instantiate and close GraphDB automatically.

-4. The `./config` folder contains a Turtle file with the necessary configuration information to create the repositories (RDF4J configuration template).
+5. The `./config` folder contains a Turtle file with the necessary configuration information to create the repositories (RDF4J configuration template).